Dan White: Suicide

-On October 21, 1985, less than two years after his release, White committed suicide by carbon monoxide poisoning in his garage.
-He was buried at Golden Gate National Cemetery in San Bruno, with a traditional government-furnished headstone issued for war veterans.
+On October 21, 1985, less than two years after his release, White died by suicide in his garage from carbon monoxide poisoning.
+He is buried at Golden Gate National Cemetery in San Bruno, with a traditional government-furnished headstone issued for war veterans.
 He was survived by his two sons, his daughter and his widow.

 Media adaptations

-The story of the assassinations is told in the Academy Award-winning documentary film The Times of Harvey Milk (1984), which was released a year before White committed suicide.
+The story of the assassinations is told in the Academy Award-winning documentary film The Times of Harvey Milk (1984), which was released a year before White died by suicide.

 The American hardcore punk rock band Dead Kennedys altered the lyrics to the song "I Fought The Law" to tell the story of the assassinations in White's voice, criticizing the leniency of the verdict and sentencing as resulting from White's status as a retired cop.

+The experimental new wave band Tuxedomoon wrote the song (Special Treatment For The) Family Man about the extenuation of this crime.

-The Law & Order episode "Pride" is heavily based on White's assassination of Harvey Milk.
-The killer in the episode is a former police officer and current politician who kills a victim known for his support for gay rights.
+The Law & Order episode "Pride" is inspired by White's assassination of Harvey Milk.
+The killer in the episode is a police officer turned politician who murders a gay colleague whom he blames for his faltering career.

 White was portrayed by Josh Brolin in the 2008 film Milk.
 The film depicted White from his first meeting with Milk up to and including Milk's death.
-Brolin's nomination for the Academy Award for Best Supporting Actor was one of eight nominations the film received overall.
+Brolin was nominated for the Academy Award for Best Supporting Actor, one of eight nominations the film received overall.

 White's life, the assassinations, and his trial are covered in the 1984 book Double Play: The San Francisco City Hall Killings by Mike Weiss, which won the Edgar Award as Best True Crime Book of the Year.
 An expanded second edition, Double Play: The Hidden Passions Behind the Double Assassination of George Moscone and Harvey Milk, was issued in 2010 and updated White's story to include his life after prison and his suicide.
-The second edition also includes a DVD with a half-hour video interview of White.
+The second edition also includes a DVD with a half-hour video interview with White.

 Execution of Justice, a play by Emily Mann, chronicles the events leading to the assassinations.
 In 1999, the play was adapted to film for cable network Showtime, with Tim Daly portraying White.

 Harvey Milk is an opera in three acts composed by Stewart Wallace to a libretto by Michael Korie.
-A joint commission by Houston Grand Opera, New York City Opera, and San Francisco Opera, it was premiered on January 21, 1995, by Houston Grand Opera.
+A joint commission by Houston Grand Opera, New York City Opera, and San Francisco Opera, it premiered on January 21, 1995, at Houston Grand Opera.